 A waiver of EL services should be utilized by the school and parent to provide documentation of denial of services.
 A bilingual translator will be utilized to explain benefits of services and the form will be provided in the parent's/student's home language, when appropriate.
+At present the state department of education is providing translation services using MasterWord.
 Whenever necessary the district utilizes TRANSACT® for pre-translated documents